robertsdotpm/p2pd/docs/source/built/toxiproxy.rst

 Though: what I've found is their client for Python is incomplete;
 isn't async; and has no server implementation.

-P2PD includes an implementation of Toxiproxy server and a client to use it.
+P2PD now includes an implementation of Toxiproxy server with a client to use it.

 Adding a toxic
 ^^^^^^^^^^^^^^^^^